bedrockio/bedrock-core/services/web/src/utils/analytics/README.md

 - Generally doesn't have SPAs in mind.
 - High learning curve and difficult to set up.

-The code and instructions here are intended to let you easily set up complex tracking in a way optimally set up for SPAs in general and Bedrock in particular.
+The code and instructions here are intended to let you easily set up complex tracking in a way optimally set up for SPAs.

 ## Setup